Benjamin Quartey-Papafio: Life

-Returning to the Gold Coast, he was a medical officer for the Gold Coast Government Service from 1888 until 1905, and was also in private practice.
+Returning to the Gold Coast, he was a medical officer for the Gold Coast Government Service from 1888 until 1905, but was consistently denied promotion to the rank of Medical Officer.
+Undeterred, he switched to private practice, setting up a practice on High Street in Accra, with the slogan Domi Abra (a phrase that translated from Twi as "If you love me, come") emblazoned above the door.

 Quartey-Papafio had three children by Hannah Maria Ekua Duncan, of a Cape Coast/Elmina family; on 8 October 1896 at St Bartholomew-the-Great Church in Smithfield, London, he married Eliza Sabina Meyer, daughter of Richard Meyer of Accra, and the couple had six children.
 A member of the Accra Town Council from 1909 to 1912, Quartey-Papafio was a member of the 1911 deputation to London that protested the Forest Bill.
 He was an unofficial member of the Legislative Council from 1919 to 1924.
 He was a practising Anglican.

 Family

 Quartey-Papafio's son and five daughters were educated in Britain: Mercy (Ffoulkes-Crabbe), Ruby (Quartey-Papafio) and Grace (Nelson) became teachers in the Gold Coast.
 His son, Percy, trained as a doctor but was unable to practise due to failing eyesight caused by cataracts.
 Dr B. W. Quartey-Papafio, Nene Sir Emmanuel Mate Kole, KBE (Konor of Manya Krobo), Dr F. V. Nanka-Bruce, Hon.
 Sir Thomas Hutton-Mills, along with Nana Sir Ofori Atta (Omanhene of Akim Abuakwa), Nana Amonoo, F. J. P. Brown of Cape Coast, J. Ephraim Casely-Hayford of Sekondi were architects of founding of Achimota College.
 Dr Ruby directed her efforts and passion into being an economist and an accomplished Headmistress at Accra Girls High School.
 In addition to ghost-writing and being of great assistance to the late Kwame Nkrumah and his cohorts/co-nationalists actualization of Ghana's independence, Mercy's pacesetting genes also resulted in her being appointed as the first Ghanaian headmistress at Cape Coast Government Girls School.
 After achieving highly accredited fellowship of the Royal College of Surgeons, her only child Nana Ffoulkes Crabbe-Johnson continued the distinctions of leadership by being the first Ghanaian Professor and Head of Department in Anaesthesiology (Lagos University Teaching Hospital)in a foreign medical institution and female President of the West African College of Surgeons.